junior-jl/learning-python/notes/fundamentals.md

 ```

 Let's write a function which takes in a number, n, and returns the **nth** number in the Fibonacci sequence.
 It is important to note that for the following example, we will be trating all inputs **less than 1** as incorrect and therefore, our input will start from 1.
 So, if **n == 6**, the function will return 5.

+First, we handle our base cases.
+We know that the first two values are always 0 and 1, so that is where we can stop our recursive calls.
+If **n** is larger than 2, then it will be the sum of the two values before it.